ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 - **Reviews** (`Array`) - an array of IDs corresponding to `Review` documents created by the user
 - **Friendships** (`Array`) - an array of IDs corresponding to `Friendship` documents associated with the user's relationships/friendships

+### Friendships! 👫 - `models/models.js`

+Friendships are awesome, but they are also a little complicated.
+We _could_ choose to add to an array of usernames representing friends to _each_ User, but that would mean we would have to update two users every time a friendship was created.
+Instead, we'll keep track of each User's relationship with another model - the `Friendship`.

+Here are the properties you'll want to define for each of your Friendships:

+- **User ID 1** (`mongoose.Schema.Types.objectId`) (for this part, order does not matter) - the ID of one of the users party to the friendship
+- **User ID 2** (`mongoose.Schema.Types.objectId`) - the ID of the other user party to the friendship

+Note that we will not keep track of friend requests for this purpose of this exercise; that's a bonus!
+Once a user adds a new friend, both will be friends.

+> ⚠️  **Warning:** Careful about creating duplicate friendships!
+You should be only creating a new Friendship document if it doesn't already exist - make sure you handle this in your routes below.

+### User Methods ☃️ - `models/models.js`

 Next, you want to create a function for each of the `User` models that allows us to take the Reviews array, which is **only a group of IDs referring to objects** and convert that into an array of **actual Review objects.**

 We will accomplish this by using Mongoose _methods_.
 The way we write Mongoose methods is like the following: